ratatui/ratatui/examples/README.md

 This example shows different types of constraints.
 [Source](./apps/constraints/).

+## Custom widget demo

+This example shows how to create a custom widget that can be interacted with the mouse.
+[Source](./apps/custom-widget/).

 ## Flex demo

 This interactive example shows how to use the flex layouts.
 [Source](./apps/flex/).